asyncapi/modelina/examples/java-from-typescript-type-with-options/README.md

-# TODO: Generate Java model from a TypeScript Types file using processor options
+# Generate Java model from a TypeScript Types file using processor options

 This is a basic example of generating Java models using a Typescript type file as input and processor options.
 This can be extended to generating Go, C# and other supported language models.